Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 James Rice of WikiJob says that, at minimum, “Every weekly marketing report should indicate return vs marketing spend.”
 Anna Toletteo Synthesio looks at “Cost per lead (CPL) for ads and campaigns run that week,” and David Peterson of HealthMarkets says, “I always recommend focusing on bottom-line metrics such as Cost-Per-Sale – as opposed to vanity metrics like impressions.”

 Steve Foley of Bulk Memory Cards also likes analyzing CPC, explaining, “The performance of digital marketing can change dramatically from day to day so it’s important to monitor it weekly.
 Doing it on a monthly basis can mean it was underperforming for three weeks without anybody knowing that was the case.”

 The Advisor Coach James Pollard looks straight to the bottom line when evaluating weekly progress.
 “Every weekly marketing report should include is how much money was made as a result of marketing efforts.
-I’m a strong believer that all marketing should be tracked and optimized to improve ROI.
+I’m a strong believer that all marketing should be tracked with a marketing dashboard software and optimized to improve ROI.
 For example, if you’re running an ad campaign on Facebook and it’s set to optimize for purchases, the weekly marketing report should include how many purchases were made as a result of that ad.”

 If the customer is always right, then it stands to reason the data they reveal is also highly reliable.
 For this reason, Darrin Giglio of North American Investigations says, “I like to see the number of inquiries our offices get.
 This tells me so much about how our public relations and marketing campaigns are doing to make people aware of us and our services.
 Even if we can’t help them or offer them the type of services they want, it’s important to me that they approached us to find out.”